vega/vega-lite/CONTRIBUTING.md

 `yarn test` run linting and all unit-tests respectively. `yarn format` automatically fixes linting issues if possible. `yarn test:inspect` to inspect tests

-`yarn test` includes test coverage and generates a report inside `coverage/index.html`.
+`yarn test:cover` includes test coverage and generates a report inside `coverage/index.html`.
 You can see if specific lines are covered in the unit test by running `open coverage/index.html` and browsing through the report.

 ### Watch tasks